THE COUTTS FOUNDATION TRUSTEES,

 Dr. Linda Yueh is Chair of the Audit, Finance and Investment Committee of the Coutts Foundation.
-She is Fellow in Economics at St Edmund Hall, Oxford University, Adjunct Professor of Economics at the London Business School, and Visiting Professor at the London School of Economics and Political Science IDEAS centre.
-She was Visiting Professor of Economics at Peking University and serves on the Policy Committee of the Centre for Economic Performance at the LSE.
+She is Fellow in Economics at St Edmund Hall, Oxford University, Adjunct Professor of Economics at the London Business School, and Visiting Professor at the London School of Economics and Political Science.

-Dr. Yueh is Chair of The Royal Commonwealth Society, a Trustee of Malaria No More UK.
-She is Chair of Baillie Gifford's The Schiehallion Fund Ltd and Non-Executive Director of the FTSE-100 company, Rentokil Initial, and was a NED of the FTSE-listed companies, JPMorgan Asian Investment Trust and Baillie Gifford's Scottish Mortgage Investment Trust.
-She was previously Co-Chair of the Global Cities Business Alliance and Board Member of London & Partners, the official promotion body of London.
-Previously, she was Chief Business Correspondent at the BBC and Economics Editor at Bloomberg TV, as well as an attorney at Paul, Weiss, Rifkind, Wharton & Garrison.
+Dr. Yueh is Chair of The Royal Commonwealth Society and Trustee of Malaria No More UK.
+She is Chair of Baillie Gifford's The Schiehallion Fund Ltd and Non-Executive Director of Rentokil Initial plc, SEGRO plc and Fidelity China Special Situations plc.
+She is an Adviser to the UK Board of Trade and Member of the Independent Review Panel on Ring-fencing and Proprietary Trading.
+Previously, she was Chief Business Correspondent for BBC News and Economics Editor at Bloomberg TV, as well as an attorney at Paul, Weiss, Rifkind, Wharton & Garrison.